- January 3, 2019

 “It has nice visuals, music, and an interesting story about time, and how you should treasure it before it's gone.”

-“The story is quite interesting, with a daughter and father trying to get back to each other, blocked by time.
-Depending on the ending, either they continue the time loop until a future version of you breaks it, or they finally succeed in getting back to each other, mending their previously rough relationship in the process.”
+“The story too is quite interesting, with a daughter and father trying to get back to each other blocked by time and, depending on the ending, either continuing the time loop until a future version of you breaks it or finally successfully getting back to each other, certainly mending their relationship in the process which was previously a bit rough.”

-“The story is simple; the puzzle itself is the game.”
+“Well, there are around 5-6 puzzles for you to solve, the story is simple, the puzzle itself is the game.”